joshhornby/joshhornby.github.io/_posts/2025-08-11-getting-in-the-room-at-remote-company.md

 Time zones and overloaded calendars make inclusion expensive.
 Make yourself easy to invite.
 Work asynchronously by default.
 Keep things brief.
 Offer [flexible ways to collaborate](/boundaries-over-coordination).
 If you lighten the load instead of adding to it, more rooms open up.

 Once you're in, don't overstay.
-Make your points.
-Clarify next steps.
-Summarise decisions afterwards so things don't get lost.
-The goal isn't to be seen everywhere.
-It's to make your presence count when it matters.
+Make your points, clarify the next steps, and summarise decisions afterwards so nothing gets lost.
+You're not trying to be seen everywhere, only to count when you're there.

 Start with the work.
 Leave a clear trail.
 That's what gets you in.